12-21-2010 11:42 AM

 If none of this helps, let us know!

 Although I am an HP employee, I am speaking for myself and not for HP.

-Please click the white Kudos star to the left if my reply was helpful to you.
+Please click the little thumbs-up dealybopper to the lower right if my reply was helpful to you.
 Please mark Accept As Solution if it solves your problem.
 This will help others, too!

 01-12-2014 01:35 PM